tensorpack/tensorpack/docs/tutorial/dataflow.md

 	If you're using DataFlow with tensorpack, also see [Input Pipeline tutorial](input-source.html) on how tensorpack further accelerates data loading in the graph.

-Nevertheless, tensorpack support data loading with native TF operators as well.
+Nevertheless, tensorpack support data loading with native TF operators / TF datasets as well.

 ### Use DataFlow outside Tensorpack
 DataFlow is __independent__ of both tensorpack and TensorFlow.